Cipher-Red/Caeruleum/README.md

 # Caeruleum
- An Open Source Forensics Tool and Command Execution Assistant designed for both forensic analysts and general users seeking simplified and efficient system operations.
- This tool/code may be used and modified freely, provided it adheres to international and local laws within your jurisdiction.
+Caeruleum is a versatile, lightweight, and open-source tool designed to simplify system operations and forensic analysis for both professionals and general users.
+It operates via a command-line interface (CLI) and is optimized for systems with limited resources, making it accessible for a wide range of Windows environments.

 <div align="center">
  <img src="CAB.png" alt="Portfolio Screenshot">
  </div>

-# What is Caeruleum?
- Caeruleum is a lightweight, command-line-based tool designed to function on systems with limited resources.
-It leverages widely recognized commands to ensure compatibility across a broad range of Windows environments.

 # Key Features